TonyPhipps/SIEM/Detection-Use-Cases.md

 Primarily focused on necessary steps and content construction that fulfills the use case.

 ## Component Names
 The base components that provide business logic, display, and notification.
 Includes expected event log construction and field contents included.
-Incldudes server names, user names, document names, scripts, queries, etc.
+Includes server names, user names, document names, scripts, queries, etc.

 ## Data Stream Analysis
 Pseudocode-like logic flow of how events are processed by the SIEM and presented or alerted upon.
 When possible, include a visual representation of some sort.